Queue-Fair/go/README.md

 ## AND FINALLY

-All client-modifiable settings are in the `QueueFairConfig` class.
+All client-modifiable settings are in the `queue_fair_config.go` class.
 You should never find you need to modify `queue_fair_adapter.go` - but if something comes up, please contact support@queue-fair.com right away so we can discuss your requirements.

 Remember we are here to help you!
 The integration process shouldn't take you more than an hour - so if you are scratching your head, ask us.
 Many answers are contained in the Technical Guide too.
 We're always happy to help!